-The Chakrasana is the one of the most important Yoga Asana which you will learn while you join yoga teacher training.
-The name chakrasana comes from the Sankrit word chakr- meaning wheel.
+The Chakrasana is one of the most important Yoga Asana which you will learn while you join yoga teacher training.
+The name chakrasana comes from the Sanskrit word chakra- meaning wheel.
 You must have heard about the seven chakras or seven energy centres inside the body that resemble wheels of circulating energy.

 Many of you might have tried to do Chakrasana before.
 However the right technique, adjustment and preparation are very important to receive the maximum benefit.

-First of all you should warm up your body.
-Ideally, you can do the basic Pawanmuktasana series including joint rotations folowed by a few rounds of Surya Namaskar.
+First of all, you should warm up your body.
+Ideally, you can do the basic Pawanmuktasana series including joint rotations followed by a few rounds of Surya Namaskar.
 Another great preparation is to do Cat and Cow Pose to warm up the spine.

 Lay on your mat in Shavasana and close your feet and legs together.
 Now place your hands next to your ears.
 Your fingers should point towards your shoulder.
 Bend your knees and place your heels close to your buttocks.